 - vaginal dryness

-GnRHas is only prescribed on a short-term basis (a maximum of six months at a time) and after treatment is stopped your fibroids may grow back to their original size.
+GnRHas is only prescribed on a short-term basis (a maximum of six months at a time).
+Your fibroids may grow back to their original size after treatment is stopped.

 Surgery may be considered if your fibroid symptoms are particularly severe and medication has been ineffective.

 There are several different procedures used to treat fibroids.
 Your GP will refer you to a specialist, who will discuss options with you, including benefits and any associated risks.